ivivanov/crypto-bot/README.md

 Examples in docs.

 ## Roadmap
-- do not cover the whole spectrum of the price fluctuations
+- (grid trader) do not cover the whole spectrum of the price fluctuations
     - trade around SMA and in case of period when stuck in usdt/usd use thether.
     - bollinger band for upper and lower bound
 - think of on/off ramp for usdt/usd